 You can also simply add a little bit of maple syrup on top before serving.

-You could use other types of sugar, but we wanted to keep this gluten-free cornbread also refined sugar-free.
+You could use other types of sugar, but we wanted to keep this gluten-free cornbread and refined sugar-free.

 Savory